COVID-19 Vaccines: Critical New Tools in the Fight Against the Global Pandemic

 To help ensure equitable global access to vaccines, tests, and treatments regardless of a country’s wealth, a global initiative named COVAX, co-led by the Coalition for Epidemic Preparedness Innovations (CEPI), Gavi and the World Health Organization (WHO), alongside a key delivery partner UNICEF was created.
 COVAX helps to develop, manufacture, and distribute vaccines in bulk while ensuring that the ability to pay is not a barrier to access.25

-As of July 7, 2021, 51% of individuals in high-income countries have received at least one dose, even though they account for 19% of the global adult population (Figure 4).27 As for low income countries, only 1% of their population have received at least one dose, followed by 14% in low middle income countries.
-Additionally, disparities in vaccines is further impacted by region, with Europe having 40% of their population having received at least one dose, followed by the Americas (39%), while the African region has the lowest rate (2%) followed by Eastern Mediterranean region (9%).
+As of July 7, 2021, 51 percent of individuals in high-income countries have received at least one dose, even though they account for 19 percent of the global adult population (Figure 4).27 As for low-income countries, only one percent of their population have received at least one dose, followed by 14 percent in low middle-income countries.
+Additionally, disparities in vaccines are further impacted by region, with 40 percent of Europe's population having received at least one dose, followed by the Americas (39 percent), while the African region has the lowest rate (2 percent) followed by Eastern Mediterranean region (9 percent).
 Critical to closing the disparities between countries, vaccine supply needs to be accessible and vaccination rates need to be increased.
 Therefore, it is imperative that high-income countries lead by example and assist in making vaccines accessible to everyone, which may require they share their existing or excess supply.